What is mastering? Why does my project need mastering?

 Why should I select Vocal Mastering to handle my project?

-Mastering vocal music is especially difficult.
-The way sustained voices behave under limiting and compression is unique, and requires a highly experienced and delicate touch – as well as a very specific set of tools – to deliver maximum clarity and loudness while maintaining dynamics and musicality – without causing added distortion, smearing, or artifacts.
+Mastering is difficult.
+And essential.
+Making the vision of the artist come to life during the mastering process requires a highly experienced and delicate touch – as well as a very specific set of tools – to deliver maximum clarity and punch while maintaining dynamics and musicality without causing added distortion, smearing, or artifacts.